 Departmental profile: www.slm.uni-hamburg.de/en/iaa/personen/hunnekuhl-philipp.html

 I am currently Guest Professor of English at the Department of English and American Studies, University of Hamburg, and a Visiting Fellow of the Queen Mary Centre for Religion and Literature in English (QMCRLE), Queen Mary University of London.
 Between August 2015 and June 2019, I was a Postdoctoral Fellow of the German Research Foundation (DFG) at Hamburg.
 I was awarded this position for the editing of Henry Crabb Robinson’s Early Diaries (1790–1810) as part of the Henry Crabb Robinson Project.
-My doctoral thesis (funded by the AHRC and QMUL, and completed in 2012) examines Crabb Robinson’s role as a critic, comparatist, and ‘literator’.
-In the light of my current work on Crabb Robinson’s Early Diaries, I am developing my PhD research into my forthcoming monograph, entitled Henry Crabb Robinson: Romantic Comparatist (Liverpool: LUP, 2020).
+My doctoral thesis (fully funded by the AHRC and QMUL, and completed in 2012) examines Crabb Robinson’s role as a critic, comparatist, and ‘literator’.
+In the light of my work on Crabb Robinson’s Early Diaries, I have developed my PhD research into my forthcoming monograph, entitled Henry Crabb Robinson: Romantic Comparatist, 1790–1811 (Liverpool: LUP, 2020).
 I am also a special subject area editor (‘Books and Writers’) for the Crabb Robinson Project, and have transcribed and enhanced the catalogue of the Crabb Robinson collection at Dr Williams’s Library.
 With James Whitehead at Liverpool John Moores University, I am assistant editor of the Hazlitt Review.
-At Hamburg, I have designed and taught courses on British Romanticism generally, Abolitionist literature, William Hazlitt, John Milton’s influence on the Romantics, the East End of London, and twentieth-century British working-class literature.
-From 2014–15, I was an Associate Lecturer in the Department of English and Comparative Literature at Goldsmiths, University of London, where I taught on the modules ‘Sensibility and Romanticism: Revolutions in Writing and Society’, ‘Explorations in Literature’, and ‘Literature of the Victorian Period’.
+At Hamburg, I have designed and taught courses on British Romanticism generally, the essay, Abolitionist literature, William Hazlitt, John Milton’s influence on the Romantics, the East End of London, and twentieth-century British working-class literature.
+From 2014 to 2015, I was an Associate Lecturer in the Department of English and Comparative Literature at Goldsmiths, University of London, where I taught on the modules ‘Sensibility and Romanticism: Revolutions in Writing and Society’, ‘Explorations in Literature’, and ‘Literature of the Victorian Period’.
 During my time as a PhD student at QMUL (2008–12), I taught on the modules ‘Poetry’ and ‘Reading, Theory and Interpretation’, and gave visiting lectures on William Hazlitt and Samuel Taylor Coleridge for ‘Imagination and Knowledge’.
 I hold an MSc (with Distinction, 2007) in English Literature from the University of Edinburgh, for which I received an Edinburgh University UK/EU Master’s Scholarship, and a PGCE (Modern Foreign Languages, Secondary, 2014) from Goldsmiths, University of London.